sspacedoutz/sspacedoutz/README.md

-kinda inactive , c*h + int is okay :-)
+ , c*h + int is okay if i'm alone :-)

-Younger than 14 iwc unless we've been friends , basic dni.
+Younger than 14 iwc unless we've been friends , basic dni .

 int if you like phighting !!!! and other games lol .
 I'm actually a pretty social guy and I will match energy most of the time . :-) i'm usually with my friends as i'm most comfortable hanging out with them .